mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

 ​I am an Economist...
      I recently completed my Ph.D. in Economics at the University of Glasgow and previously I was an intern at the Deutsche Bundesbank in the Monetary Policy Strategy Section.​
 ---
-I am a Ph.D. candidate in Economics at the University of Glasgow.

-I recently completed an internship in the Monetary Policy Strategy Section at the Bundesbank, where I contributed to the team's analytical and policy work by extending a DSGE model  with open-economy components to analyse questions about monetary policy.

-I will be on the job market in 2024/2025.